Key takeaways

 The best intercom call box alternative

 Intercom call boxes are no longer the best solution for property access control.
-Rather, a video intercom system is a modern and forward-thinking choice.
+A video intercom system is a modern and forward-thinking choice.

 Video intercoms offer more than intercom call boxes, including: